JeongNeuro/chess-post-error/README.md

 # Post-error adjustment in online chess

-Analysis code for *Perceptibility of Error Outcomes Determines the Direction of Post-Error Adjustment: Evidence From 6.7 Million Moves in Online Chess.*
+Analysis code for *Perceptibility of Error Outcomes Shapes the Direction of Post-Error Adjustment: Evidence From 6.7 Million Moves in Online Chess.*

 The study asks whether the change in decision time after an error depends on